drbean/edit/tsailin/2019APBR_english_proofing.md

 The reconfiguration of innovation practices before the upgrade of the business model in contract manufacturers
 --------------------------------------------------------------------------------------------------------------

-As we know, the upgrade of contract manufacturing would redefine their way of business, and it has many different organizational configurations on the business activities between old and new business models.
-When the firms have a plan to reinvent their business model, they need good preparatory to lead the transition of the business model.
-Therefore, this paper examines the reconfiguration of innovation practices before the upgrade of the business model in contract manufacturers.
-At first, we consider the changes in the configuration of OEM firms between prepare-to-upgrade and stay-quo ones.
-In Table 6, the results indicate that there are no significant changes of the innovation practices on production works before the upgrade of OEM firms in product innovation (β=-.120), process innovation(β=.445), and marketing innovation (*Product Design*, β=.020; *Channel Distribution*, β=.251; *Marketing Promotion*, β=-.272) as same as the results of ANOVA test in Table 7.
+As we know, an upgrade in the model of a contract manufacturer will redefine its way of doing business.
+As a result, it will face the task of reconfiguring many different aspects of its organization and its business activities.
+When a firm has a plan to reinvent its business model, it needs good preparation ahead of the transition to ensure the move is successful.
+Therefore, this next section examines to what degree firms are reworking their innovation practices before upgrading.
+First, we consider the differences in the practices of preparing-to-upgrade and status-quo OEM firms.
+In Table 6, the results indicate that there are no significant changes to their innovation practices in production work before upgrades by OEM firms in product innovation (β=-.120), process innovation(β=.445), and marketing innovation (*Product Design*, β=.020; *Channel Distribution*, β=.251; *Marketing Promotion*, β=-.272), the same as the results of ANOVA test in Table 7.
-Although it only indicates a significant engagement in the change of managerial authority (β=.893, p\<0.01) in Table 6, we find OEM firms have more possibilities to change their organizational management (*Authority Realignment*, F=10.208, p\<0.01; *Organization Restructuring*, F=0.524, p\<0.05; *Outsourcing Re-assignment*, F=5.581, p\<0.05) before they upgrade their business model which shown in Table 6.
+Although only a significant engagement in the change of managerial authority (β=.893, p\<0.01) is indicated in Table 6, the ANOVA test in Table 7 finds OEM firms are more able to change all aspects of their organizational management (*Authority Realignment*, F=10.208, p\<0.01; *Organization Restructuring*, F=0.524, p\<0.05; *Outsourcing Re-assignment*, F=5.581, p\<0.05) before they upgrade.

 Table.
 6 Reconfiguration of innovation practices by OEM firms before the transition.